Find the Stones

 From the pedestrian entrance at Cladach, climb the 39 steps and continue to the right on the path.
 From the entrance kiosk take the path to the right.
 You will pass the Icehouse on the right, continue forward and down a few steps.
 Straight ahead and follow signs for the Bavarian Summer House.
 Before reaching the summer house, the marker is situated about 20metres on the right just before a large tree.

 Spend time visiting the castle, the extensive grounds and beautiful walled garden.
+There is also a National Trust cafe in the grounds.

 Some rough paths not suitable for wheelchair or push chair